 Vectorized function to calculate (initial) bearing from origin node to destination node for each edge in a directed, unprojected graph then add these bearings as new edge attributes.
-Bearing represents angle in degrees (clockwise) between north and the geodesic line from the origin node to the destination node.
+Bearing represents angle in degrees (clock-wise) between north and the geodesic line from the origin node to the destination node.
 Ignores self-loop edges as their bearings are undefined.

-- $\bullet \ \ \textbf{G} \ (\textit{networkx.MultiDiGraph}) \text{unprojected graph}$ - precision (int) deprecated, do not use network x.
-Multi Di Graph osmnx.bearing.calculate_bearing(lat1, lon1, lat2, lon2)
+- G (networkx.MultiDiGraph) unprojected graph - precision (int) deprecated, do not use osmnx.bearing.calculate_bearing(lat1, lon1, lat2, lon2)